 Quality and Safety Standards Compliance

-Medical device factories and manufacturers make it a point to regularly undergo audits and comply with the updated standards of the relevant regulating bodies of their region and of the regions where they export their medical devices.
+Medical device factories and manufacturers make it a point to regularly undergo audits and comply with the updated standards of their region’s relevant regulating bodies and the regions where they export their medical devices.
 Thus, it would be no surprise if such specialized factories would undergo audits and inspections from ISO 13485, ISO 14971, or both.
 The former is a quality management system standard for organizations and establishments involved with the design and manufacturing of medical devices.
-The latter is a standard for the identification, monitoring, and control of risks and hazards associated with medical devices.
+The latter is a standard for identifying, monitoring, and controlling risks and hazards associated with medical devices.
 You’ll know that your medical devices are of high quality and safe to use if you see these certifications in the company or manufacturer’s profile.

 Clinical Research-Backed Production